-Whether you understand the graph or not, the only prime thing to keep in mind is that it is a speaking task so you have to speak and show that you can speak.
+Whether you understand the graph or not, the most important thing to keep in mind is that it is a speaking task so you have to speak and show that you can speak.
 You should mainly focus on pronunciation and oral fluency.

 The image that carries a lot of information within, you need to explain the overview of it.
 There is no need to explain every detail mentioned in the image.
 You are expected to focus on the striking features or the features that can be distinguished.

 If you organize what you say, you will get a better score.
-This is because a well-organized answer is more likely to cover the main information as well as the additional details, and also talk about conclusions based on the information.
+This is because a well-organized answer is more likely to cover the main information, additional details, as well as conclusions.

 There are different types of images including in Describe Image Section, including bar-charts, line-charts, pie-charts, tables, maps and pictures.